top of page

 BORED PILES

-Bored piles are cylindrical concrete structures (with or without reinforcement) that are inserted into the ground using various methods.
+Bored (drilled) piles are cylindrical concrete structures (with or without reinforcement) that are inserted into the ground using various methods.
 They transfer high structural loads into deeper load-bearing soil strata, form a supporting wall for an excavation pit or topographical change or seal off groundwater when tangenting or intersected.
 The length, diameter, material, configuration and arrangement of the bearing piles can be modified according to the intended use.

 Kelly Pile

-Classic bored pile system which transfers torque and vertical crowd force to drilling tools via a telescopic Kelly bar.
+Classic bored (drilled) pile system which transfers torque and vertical crowd force to drilling tools via a telescopic Kelly bar.

 Borehole wall is either supported by suspension or casing